JJguri/cv/content/authors/admin/_index.md

 (Argentina, Australia, New Zealand, United States, The Netherlands and Germany).
 My experience in Australia and overseas in the public and private sectors testify to my readiness and capacity to work with teams across different locations whilst creating long standing and productive relationships.

+I also hold two academic positions as Adjunct Senior Research Fellow at the Centre for Sustainable Agricultural Systems (University of Southern Queensland) and Adjunct Researcher at the Tasmanian Institute of Agriculture (University of Tasmania) in Australia.